Index

 - Access to routine care and emergency treatment from March 2020 to the end of 2021 was severely impacted by the COVID-19 pandemic.
 To limit COVID-19 transmissions, dental practices were instructed to close and cease all routine dental care from the 25th March 2020 to 8th June 2020.
 However, in reality many practices did not offer routine appointments again until Spring / Summer 2021.
 Routine check-ups will pick up dental problems early, and it is likely that with no routine check-ups the numbers of people requiring further additional treatment or more severe treatment will increase.
 This will be compounded as most dental surgeries when they did open had a backlog of patients requiring check-ups and treatment.

-- For 2021/22, Hull had 141 dentists which is quite high relative to England (54 versus 43 dentists per 100,000 population), although it is likely that a relatively high number of residents of neighbouring East Riding of Yorkshire use dental services in Hull.
-The fact that there are 34 dentists per 100,000 population in East Riding of Yorkshire supports this view.
+- For 2021/22, Hull had 141 NHS dentists which is quite high relative to England (54 versus 43 dentists per 100,000 population), although it is likely that a relatively high number of residents of neighbouring East Riding of Yorkshire use dental services in Hull.
+The fact that there are 34 NHS dentists per 100,000 population in East Riding of Yorkshire supports this view, although it is also possible that there are fewer dentists in East Riding of Yorkshire providing dental services for the NHS but more private dentists.

 - For 2021/22, national statistics quote that 48.8% of adults had attended a dental appointment within the last two years (compared to 36.9% for England).
-However, it is likely that the national figures are misleading as it is based on Hull residents and it is likely that a relatively high percentage of Hull dentists treat East Riding of Yorkshire residents.
-It is not known exactly how many East Riding of Yorkshire residents attend Hull dentists, but if the percentages are similar to those registered with Hull GPs (9%) then it is estimated that around 44.4% of adults living in Hull had a dental appointment in the last two years.
+However, it is likely that the national figures are misleading as it is based on Hull residents and it is likely that some Hull dentists treat East Riding of Yorkshire residents.
+It is not known exactly how many East Riding of Yorkshire residents attend Hull dentists, but if the percentages are similar to those registered with Hull GPs (8.2%) then it is estimated that around 44.7% of adults living in Hull had a dental appointment in the last two years.

 - For 2019/20, national statistics quoted that 65.4% of adults in Hull had attended a dental appointment within the last year (compared to 49.6% for England).
 With an ‘adjustment’ for East Riding of Yorkshire residents, this percentage fell to around 60% .
 So the impact of the COVID-19 pandemic is evident with substantially fewer adults having attended a dental appointment in the last two years.